A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven

 Relative.
 Colloquially "compared to".
 In the theory of relativity observations of moving observers are quantitatively compared.
 These observers obtain different values when measuring the same quantities, and these quantities are therefore said to be relative.
-The theory, however, shows us how two oberver's measured values are precisely related to the relative velocity of the observers.
+The theory, however, shows us how two observer's measured values are precisely related to the relative velocity of the observers.
 Some measured quantities that are found to be the same for all observers are called invariant.
 One postulate of relativity theory is that the speed of light is an invariant quantity.
 When the theory is expressed in four dimensional form, with the appropriate choice of quantities, new invariant quantities emerge: the world-displacement (x + y + z + ict), the energy-momentum four-vector, and the electric and magnetic potentials (which may be combined into an invariant four-vector).
 Thus relativity theory might properly be called invariance theory.

 Misuse alert: One hears some folks with superficial minds say "Einstein showed that everything is relative."
 In fact, special relativity shows that only certain measurable things are relative (dependent on the motion of an observer and the thing observed), but they are relative in a precisely and mathematically specific way.
 Other things are, invariant (not dependent on thelative motion of an observer and the thing observed), for all observers agree on their values however the observers are moving.Relative uncertainty.
 The uncertainty in a quantity compared to the quantity itself, expressed as a ratio of the absolute uncertainty to the size of the quantity.
 It may also be expressed as a percent uncertainty.
 The relative uncertainty is dimensionless and unitless.
 See: absolute uncertainty.